domiyanyue/my_notes/C++_knowledge_for_SYCL.md

 # C++ feature SYCL developper should know : Functor and Lambda

 SYCL is built on top of C++11.
-New features in C++11 such as functor and lambda expression are widely used in SYCL to perform daily tasks such as creating a kernel.
+New features in C++11 such as functor and lambda expressions are widely used in SYCL to perform daily tasks such as creating a kernel.
 Every SYCL developer should know it before getting started.

 ## Functor
 In software development, sometimes you want to pass in a function as a parameter to another function like defining your own sorting algorithm.
-C has function pointer to solve this but it suffers from serveral limitations.
+C uses function pointers to solve this but it suffers from several limitations.
-C++ improved in by adding **function object (aka functor)**.
+C++ improved it by adding **function objects (aka functors)**.

 **Essentially, functor is an instance of a class/struct which overloads operator().**  This way, the object(instance) can be used like a function call.
 Check the following example where we define a class MyFunctor and create an object my_functor